Themelios

 Themelios (Greek: Θεμέλιος, i.e., foundation or keystone) is a peer-reviewed international evangelical theological journal that expounds on the historic Christian faith.
 Its primary audience is theological students, pastors and scholars.
 It was formerly a print journal operated by RTSF/UCCF in the UK, and it became a digital journal operated by The Gospel Coalition in 2008.
 Also previously it was known as the Theological Students Fellowship (TSF) Bulletin from 1951 to 1957.
+While published in the United States, the writers are from many countries around the globe.
+Themelios works with Logos Bible Software in its publishing.